tesis-dynaware/fbx-importer/README.md

 FBX Importer
 ==============

-A FBX importer and viewer for JavaFX 8.
+An FBX importer and viewer for JavaFX 8.

 ## Build Instructions